How Our Hybrids Work

 Basic operation

-With the engine turned off and the gearbox in neutral the electric motor can drive the propeller using energy from the battery bank.
-Speed and direction is set by the controller.
+With the engine turned off and the gearbox in neutral, the electric motor can drive the propeller using energy from the battery bank.
+Speed and direction are set by the controller.

 The six operating modes of a Hybrid